SparseLinearAlgebra/spbla/docs/joss/paper.md

 # Performance

-We evaluate the applicability of the proposed library for some real-world matrix data.
+We evaluate the utility of the proposed library for some real-world matrix data.
 The experiment itself is designed as a computational tasks, which arises as stand-alone or intermediate step in the solving of practical problems.
-Results of the evaluation compared to CPU `GraphBLAS` implementation `SuiteSparse` and existing GPU sparse linear algebra libraries.
+Results of the evaluation compared to CPU `SuiteSparse` and existing GPU sparse linear algebra libraries.
 The comparison is not entirely fair, since there are still no Boolean linear algebra libraries for GPU computations.

 Machine for performance evaluation has the following configuration:
 PC with OS Ubuntu 20.04 installed, Intel Core i7-6700 3.4Hz CPU, 64Gb DDR4 RAM,
 GeForce GTX 1070 GPU with 8Gb VRAM.

-For evaluation, we selected a number of square real-world matrices, widely applicable for sparse matrices benchmarks, from the Sparse Matrix Collection at University of Florida [@data:suitesparse_matrix_collection].
-Information about matrices summarized bellow.
-Table contains matrix name, number of rows in the matrix (the same as number of columns), number of non-zero elements (Nnz) in the matrix, average and maximum nnz in row, nnz in the result matrix.

 | Matrix name     | # Rows      | Nnz M       | Nnz/row   | Max Nnz/row | Nnz M^2     |
 |---              |---:         |---:         |---:       |---:         |---:         |